Michael Avenatti Opens Up For The First Time About His Arrest, Admits He’s ‘Scared’ Of Prison Time

 “Most people are sticking by me.
 They believe in me.
 They know what I’m all about,” he said.
 “So I’ve been very fortunate in that regard.
 But sure, I’m nervous.
 I’m scared.
 I’m all those things.
 And if I wasn’t, it wouldn’t make a lot of sense.”

-On Monday, federal prosecutors announced that Avenatti had been charged with extortion for his alleged role in threatening the apparel giant Nike with the release of damaging information if the company didn’t pay him and his clients millions of dollars.
+On Monday, federal prosecutors announced that Avenatti has been charged with extortion for his alleged role in threatening the apparel giant Nike with the release of damaging information if the company didn’t pay him and his clients millions of dollars.

 Also on Monday, Avenatti was separately charged in California with wire and bank fraud.
 Prosecutors there allege that he lied to a client and used false tax returns to obtain a loan.
 He was released on a $300,000 bond and will head back to court in April.
 As part of his release, he was forced to surrender his passport.